LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D1-ES6-Classes-Part1.md

 This game can be refactored to have these classes:

-- Card
+- `Card`
-- Board
+- `Board`
-- Game
+- `Game`

-The Board class will have Card objects in it and the Game class will have a Board object in it.
+The `Board` class will have `Card `objects in it and the `Game` class will have a Board object in it.

 In order to follow the principle of separation of concerns, we can separate out the i/o (everything that has to do with the html page) from the processing.
 In order to do this:

-- The Card class will just work with letters that represent suit and value rather than directly using card images.
+- The `Card` class will just work with variables holding letters or numbers that represent suit and value rather than directly using card image file names.
-- The Board class won't have any event listeners or any code that interacts with the html page in it.
+- The `Board`class won't have any event listeners or any code that interacts with the html page in it.
-- The Game class will be the only class that interacts with the html page.
+- The `Game` class will be the only class that interacts with the html page.